jacojoubert12/gennet-container/README.md

 - Replace <API_KEY> with your (Crypto TODO) wallet address in order to receive monthly rewards
 - Add the links to the models you selected in the previous step to the docker-compose.yml file in the same way as in the example below.
 - Replace any special characters in the file names with the '_' character in the output file at `-O` e.g.  `mdjrny-v4.ckpt` to `mdjrny_v4.ckpt`
+- The line containing `test` will ensure that models are not downloaded again when restarting the container
 - Separate links to models with `&& \`
-- run the container: `docker compose up -d`
+- run the container from the dir containing the docker-compose.yml file using: `docker compose up -d`
 - Rewards will be paid monthly to the address specified above

 ## Docker Compose Example File